TanStack/router/docs/framework/react/guide/code-splitting.md

 > - Categorically, it is less likely to contribute to a large bundle size than a component.
 > - The loader is one of the most important preloadable assets for a route, especially if you're using a default preload intent, like hovering over a link, so it's important for the loader to be available without any additional async overhead.

+## Encapsulating a route's files into a directory

+Since TanStack Router's file-based routing system is designed to support both flat and nested file structures, it's possible to encapsulate a route's files into a single directory without any additional configuration.

+To encapsulate a route's files into a directory, move the route file itself into a `.route` file within a directory with the same name as the route file.

+For example, if you have a route file named `posts.tsx`, you would create a new directory named `posts` and move the `posts.tsx` file into that directory, renaming it to `route.tsx`.

+**Before**

+- `posts.tsx`
+- `posts.lazy.tsx`

+**After**

+- `posts`
+  - `route.tsx`
+  - `route.lazy.tsx`

 ## Using the `.lazy.tsx` suffix

 If you're using the recommended [File-Based Routing](../route-trees) approach, code splitting is **as easy as moving your code into a separate file with a `.lazy.tsx` suffix** and use the `createLazyFileRoute` function instead of the `FileRoute` class or `createFileRoute` function.